Mosquito-Alert/mosquitoR/README.md

 data, smart trap data from the Irideon Senscape API, and traditional mosquito trap data.

 IMPORTANT: This package is at an early stage of development, and we may introduce "breaking" changes.
-In addition, please note that while the package contains functions for working with the Idideon Senscape API, it is not developed by Irideon and is not an official Irideon package.
+In addition, please note that while the package contains functions for working with the Irideon Senscape API, it is not developed by Irideon and is not an official Irideon package.

 ## Installation